cmzeynepli/de-zoomcamp-project/README.md

 This project answers the question:
 > **What factors — category, funding goal, country, staff pick status, and campaign duration — best predict whether a Kickstarter campaign will succeed?**

-Using a dataset of **203,000 Kickstarter campaigns **, we build a fully reproducible, cloud-based batch data pipeline that ingests raw data, stores it in a data lake, transforms it in a data warehouse, and presents findings in a dashboard.
+Using a dataset of **203,000 Kickstarter campaigns **, it is built a fully reproducible, cloud-based batch data pipeline that ingests raw data, stores it in a data lake, transforms it in a data warehouse, and presents findings in a dashboard.

 ---